johannesodland/johannesodland.github.io/docs/_posts/2023-02-26-cropping-images-with-css-while-keeping-a-focal-point-in-the-center.markdown

 ---
 layout: post
-title:  "Cropping images with CSS while keeping a focal point in the center"
+title:  "Cropping Images with CSS While Keeping a Focal Point in the Center"
 date:   2023-02-26 16:00:00 +0100
 categories:
 author: Johannes Odland, rephrased with the help of ChatGPT